 - Acupuncture for dogs—Placing acupuncture needles around the lick granuloma may lessen the itchiness.

-- Laser therapy for dogs—Using the cold laser to apply a low-energy beam of light to the lick granuloma can to help speed up healing.
+- Laser therapy for dogs—Using a cold laser to apply a low-energy beam of light to the lick granuloma can help speed up healing.

-- CO2 laser surgery—Removing scar tissue and dead skin cells from the lick granuloma exposes healthier layers of skin which makes it easier for other treatment options to promote healing and provide relief.
-This is best accomplished using a surgical laser.
-The vet will remove those abnormal layers while cauterizing the wound to prevent excessive bleeding.
-Typically this option is reserved for chronic or non-healing granulomas where secondary infection and underlying causes have already been addressed.
+- CO2 laser surgery—Typically, this option is reserved for chronic or non-healing granulomas.
+Removing scar tissue and dead skin cells from the lick granuloma exposes healthier layers of skin, which makes it easier for other treatment options to promote healing and provide relief.

 Control of underlying causes

-In addition to treating the actual lick granuloma, it is extremely important to try to address the underlying cause.
+In addition to treating the actual lick granuloma, it is imperative that you address the underlying cause.
+If we do not manage the underlying issue, the lick granuloma is likely to recur.

 Allergy treatments

 Dogs with environmental allergies can also benefit from immunotherapy (i.e. allergy shots).
-First, the veterinarian will allergy test the dog to determine the exact allergens the dog reacts to.
-Then, vet specialists will use the list of allergens to produce immunotherapies that “reboot” a dog’s immune system.
-This should make the allergic reactions less intense.
+Allergy testing determines the exact allergens the dog reacts to, and vet specialists can then produce immunotherapy injections based on those results.
+These injections should make the allergic reactions less intense over time.

-However, immunotherapy and allergy testing are generally not useful for dogs with food allergies.
-Instead, most vets will recommend feeding a novel protein or hydrolyzed protein diet for 8 to 12 weeks.
-Then, if the itching improves significantly, the dog can continue to eat that diet long term.
+However, allergy testing and immunotherapy are generally not useful for dogs with food allergies.
+Instead, most vets will recommend a food trial.
+This involves feeding a novel protein or hydrolyzed protein diet exclusively for 8 to 12 weeks.
+If the itching improves significantly, the dog can continue to eat that diet long term.

-If dog parents want to pinpoint the exact allergen, they can always reintroduce one suspected allergen (e.g. chicken or beef) at a time.
+To pinpoint the exact allergen, you can always reintroduce one suspected allergen (e.g. chicken or beef) at a time.
 If the dog becomes itchy again, this confirms the dog is allergic to that ingredient.
-Avoiding that allergen in the future can also help control food allergies.
+Avoiding that allergen in the future will help control food allergies.

 Addressing anxiety

-Additionally, sometimes focusing on environmental enrichment and increasing your dog’s activity can make a big difference.
-This may be as simple as sending your dog off to doggie daycare for a few hours.
-Or it may mean going for a longer run or walk, or providing some food puzzle toys.
+Additionally, sometimes focusing on canine environmental enrichment and increasing your dog’s activity can make a big difference.
+This could involve sending your dog off to doggy daycare for a few hours, going for a longer run or walk, or providing some food puzzle toys.
+Tiring out your dog’s body and mind can help them stay calm and relaxed.

 Arthritis management

-Since some dogs lick repetitively in response to pain or abnormal sensation from signs of arthritis in dogs, finding ways to relieve arthritis pain in dogs can be helpful.
-Your veterinarian may want to try non-steroidal anti-inflammatory drugs (NSAIDs), or other pain medications like tramadol for dogs, gabapentin for dogs, or amantadine for dogs.
+Since some dogs lick repetitively in response to pain or abnormal sensation from arthritis in dogs, finding ways to relieve arthritis pain in dogs can be helpful.

 Additionally, joint supplements for dogs are a great idea.
-One of my favorites is Dr. Buzby’s Encore Mobility™ hip and joint supplement.
-The green lipped mussel for dogs in Encore Mobility has great anti-inflammatory effects which are perfect for dogs with lick granulomas and arthritis.
-Plus, it contains deer antler velvet , which has many amazing joint support properties.
+Dr. Buzby’s Encore Mobility™ hip and joint supplement has great anti-inflammatory effects which are perfect for dogs with lick granulomas and arthritis.

 Save 10% on Encore Mobility™ Joint Supplement for Dogs